A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 For the special case of cliques, that is when $F=K_k$, the answer to Problem \ref{p extremal} was given by Hajnal and Szemer\'edi \cite{hs} who showed that any $n$-vertex graph $G$ with $\delta(G)\geq \left(1-\tfrac{1}{k}\right)n$ contains a perfect $K_k$-tiling.
 The case of triangle factors (i.e. $k=3$) was previously shown by Corr\'adi and Hajnal~\cite{corradi1963maximal}.
 For general $F$, a large body of work culminated in K\"uhn and Osthus \cite{kuhn09} solving Problem \ref{p extremal} up to an additive constant in the minimum degree condition.

 For all these results the necessary minimum degree is large, requiring that $\delta(G)\geq \eta_F v(G)$ for some $\eta_F\geq \tfrac{1}{2}$, and extremal constructions show that these conditions are necessary.
 However, it is known that such constructions are well-structured and thus far from being typical.
-In particular, although the graphs are very dense, they contain large independent sets.
+For example, in the context of perfect $K_3$-tilings, for which Corr\'adi and Hajnal~\cite{corradi1963maximal} showed that $\eta_{K_3}=\tfrac{2}{3}$, one can take as an extremal graph, a complete tripartite graph with vertex sets of size $\tfrac{n}{3}-1, \tfrac{n}{3},$ and $\tfrac{n}{3}+1$.
+In particular, although this graph and indeed other extremal graphs, are very dense, they contain large independent sets.
 This has motivated recent trends in extremal graph theory which have focused on reducing the minimum degree condition necessary by adding an extra condition that provides pseudorandom properties.
 In this direction, tilings have been explored in popular (strong) notions of pseudorandomness given by so-called bijumbled graphs and $(n,d,\lambda)$-graphs \cite{HKMP18,HKP18b,krivele04,confversion,Nen18}, as well as in randomly perturbed graphs\footnote{We discuss this model in more detail in Section \ref{sec:perturbed}.} \cite{BTW_tilings,bottcher2020triangles,bottcher2021cycle,han2019tilings}, where one is interested in the amount of random perturbation needed to ensure that a dense graph contains a given tiling.
 Perhaps the weakest pseudorandom condition one can impose on the host graph is to simply block the existence of large independent sets.
 The following question was proposed by Balogh, Molla and Sharifzadeh \cite{balog16}.

 \begin{problem} Let $F$ be a graph with $k$ vertices.
 What minimum degree on an $n$-vertex graph $G$ with $n\in k \mathbb{N}$ and $\alpha(G)=o(n)$ guarantees a perfect $F$-tiling? \end{problem}